Gravitational potential in spherical topologies: Discussions

 \subsection{Isotropic terms}

 Table~\ref{tab:results} shows the terms of the expansion series of each regular spherical topology through to the highest isotropic term, i.e. that does not depend on $\theta$ or $\varphi$.
 For $\mS^3$, i.e. the 1-cell topology, the solution is formula~\eqref{eq:phi_sol_S3} and is therefore isotropic at full order.
-This is not the case for the other regular spherical topologies, where the isotropic property of the gravitational potential is violated at a high order, which depends on the topology.
-The Poincar\'e space, which tiles $\mS^3$ with 120 cells, is the most isotropic space, in the sense that the potential remains isotropic up to and including the fifth order, which corresponds to the fourth order for the gravitational field $\T g \coloneqq -\T D\Phi$.
+This is not the case for the other regular spherical topologies, where the isotropic property of the gravitational potential is violated at a high order, depending on the topology.
+The Poincar\'e space, which tiles $\mS^3$ with 120 cells, is the most isotropic space, in the sense that the potential remains isotropic up to and including the fifth order, which corresponds to the fourth order for the gravitational field $\T g \coloneqq -\T D \Phi$.

+This newly found uniqueness of the Poincar\'e space is qualitatively similar to that found with the earlier, adjacent-images heuristical approach, in which the Poincar\'e space was the ``best-balanced'' \cite{2009_Roukema_et_al}, but is better justified physically using the current approach.
+What also remains qualitatively confirmed in the study of topological acceleration \cite{2007_Roukema_et_al} is that the local kinematics and the integrated spacetime paths of extragalactic objects carry, in principle, information that characterises the global topology of the Universe.

-We expect that anisotropic terms for these and other spherical topologies are generically much more common than the isotropic terms.
+We expect anisotropic terms for spherical topologies to be generically much more common than the isotropic terms.
 However, averaging of observations under the assumption of intrinsic isotropy often enables the extraction of information with a minimum of free parameters: it will generally be easier to infer isotropic terms than anisotropic ones.
 Nevertheless, investigating if these anisotropic terms are useful for distinguishing different topologies would be worth followup work.